pytorch/xla/docs/source/features/scan.md

 ## `scan_layers` example

-Typically, a transformer model passes the input embedding through a sequence of homogenous decoder layers like this:
+Typically, a transformer model passes the input embedding through a sequence of homogenous decoder layers like the following:

 ```python
 def run_decoder_layers(self, hidden_states):